-In most cases, if you earn interest or dividends, you have to report these amounts as income to the Canada Revenue Agency.
+If you earn interest, capital gains, or dividends income, you have to report these amounts as investment income to the Canada Revenue Agency.
 However, there are exceptions, and understanding these exceptions and how to use them to your advantage can help you lower your tax burden.

 Taxable Interest and Investment Income

-Similarly, interest earned on Canada savings bonds, treasury bills, life insurance policies, foreign interest, and dividends is also taxable.
+Similarly, interest earned on Canada savings bonds, treasury bills, life insurance policies, foreign interest.
 Finally, if you received interest on a tax refund from the CRA, you also have to report this as income.

 Interest from Registered Retirement Savings Plan